 Although fly fishing isn’t an extreme sport, injuries can still happen.
 When working with water, slips and trips are a common occurrence, so make sure you pack a basic first-aid kit and map out your path before you wade in.
 You’ll also be wise to add some sort of eye protection to your gear to avoid wayward flies snapping back in your face.
 Other considerations are lightning storms, which is self-explanatory, and nearby wildlife.
 Bulls, in particular, have been known to give anglers a scare every now and then!

-Top tip: Your waders can fill up with water and weigh down your legs like bricks, which makes getting to shore very difficult and has resulted in people drowning.
+Top tip: Your quality waders can fill up with water and weigh down your legs like bricks, which makes getting to shore very difficult and has resulted in people drowning.
 Keep this danger in mind and always wade responsibly.

 7. Familiarize yourself with fishing rules